 As I’m finishing things up in my office, I begin to feel a little uncomfortable.
 It’s the threes.
 I got attacked by a breaking wine glass last night, today the glass door to my new library is broken in a zillion pieces.
 That’s two… where’s the third?
 And tonight we are flying out of Egypt on an airplane.

 I am pretty much over my phobia about flying.
 I fly frequently these days – while perfectly sober, even.
-But the three pattern goes deep, and it doesn’t really take all that much to bring back that old fear of airplanes – especially since even the most fearless flyers I know are nervous about Egyptian airspace lately.
+But the three pattern goes deep, and it doesn’t really take all that much to bring back that old fear of airplanes – especially since even the most confident travelers I know are nervous about Egyptian airspace lately.
 What else is going to have to break?
 The answer seems almost obvious.

 There are some lemons in the refrigerator that won’t last until fall.
 I take them out and grate the peels, then squeeze the lemons.
 I put the zest in a baggy and the juice in a little container, then open the freezer to put them in – and –